belouve/REDSHIRT/DEFCON.md

 I'm dispensing my advice from this being year ten, and from the angle of being a worker/support and manning a booth (for most of my times there).
 Makes for a lot of walking and a lot of time staying put at a booth.
 (Note, I add and update this every year, and then save it because the question will always be asked again).

+This needs to be updated, I think last pass through this was pre-COVID.

-Fluids (if any tl:dr -- keep fluids up at all cost)
+## **Fluids** (if any tl:dr -- keep fluids up at all cost)

 Water flask - Go and get a durable bottle that you'll use the whole weekend to refill.
-I have a couple of these water flasks You are going to want to drink the water down, and refill this when you can.
+I have a couple of [these water flasks](https://www.amazon.com/gp/product/B001LF3IGQ/ref=oh_aui_search_detailpage?ie=UTF8&psc=1) You are going to want to drink the water down, and refill this when you can.
 I've found a lot of times there are water coolers, but the cups ran out.
 This flask tucks nicely into a bag or large pocket.
 Doesn't seem to leak or puncture.

 Water additives - Go get something to add to your water for electolytes.
 Yes, you'll lose more than just water.
-Pack a small batch of something like these NUUN tablets and mix them into that water flask.
+Pack a small batch of something like [these NUUN tablets](https://www.amazon.com/Active-Effervescent-Electrolyte-Supplement-Lemon/dp/B01BTDN7T2/ref=sr_1_3?s=sporting-goods&ie=UTF8&qid=1469388726&sr=1-3&keywords=nuun) and mix them into that water flask.
 Bonus, retain the little tube they came in to store lockpicks or whatever other little itmes you might accumulate.

 Caffeine - you should do caffeine as the water additives.
 A lot of the "caffeine delivery systems" you will encounter will also dehydrate you.
 See the section on vitamins and drugs.
 There is also little refrigeration, so you'll just be drinking warm Mountain Dew.
 Get some caffeine with your meal if you need to.